AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/basic-handling.md

   ![Rail selector button](/help/sites-cloud/authoring/assets/rail-selector.png)

   The options presented depend on your current console.
-For example, in **Sites** you can select content only (the default), the timeline, references or filter side panel.
+For example, in **Sites** you can select content only (the default), the timeline, references, or filter side panel.

   ![Example of rail selector](/help/sites-cloud/authoring/assets/rail-selector-example.png)